biohack-me/forum_archive/README.md

 So, I (@tekniklr), decided to roll up a quick rails app to connect to the existing Vanilla database via a read-only connection.

+If you had an account on the forums and are in the archive and wish to have either your posts anonymized or removed entirely, [email us and let us know](mailto:websiteadmins@biohack.me).

 ## Care and feeding